-APPELLATION Saint-Émilion Grand Cru CLASSIFICATION 1° Grand Cru Classé VINEYARD SIZE 23.5 hectares (58 acres) SOIL TYPES Asteriated limestone on the plateau Blue clay on limestone in the slopes VINEYARD GRAPE VARIETALS 90% Merlot - 10% Cabernet Franc AVERAGE VINE AGE 25 years VITICULTURE "Culture raisonnée" Soil tilling (4 ways) Vine growth management adapted to the climatic conditions HARVEST Manual harvest Double sorting: optical and manual WINEMAKING In thermo-regulated concrete and stainless-steel vats Gentle, controlled maceration and extraction AGING 16-18 months in French oak barrels (50% new) 2009 VINTAGE BLEND 85% Merlot - 15% Cabernet Franc
+APPELLATION Saint-Émilion Grand Cru CLASSIFICATION 1° Grand Cru Classé VINEYARD SIZE 23.5 hectares (58 acres) SOIL TYPES Asteriated limestone on the plateau Blue clay on limestone in the slopes VINEYARD GRAPE VARIETALS 90% Merlot - 10% Cabernet Franc AVERAGE VINE AGE 25 years VITICULTURE Certified HVE3 Soil tilling (4 ways) Vine growth management adapted to the climatic conditions HARVEST Manual harvest Double sorting: optical and manual WINEMAKING In thermo-regulated concrete and stainless-steel vats Gentle, controlled maceration and extraction AGING 16-18 months in French oak barrels (50% new) 2019 VINTAGE BLEND 96% Merlot - 4% Cabernet Franc

 CHÂTEAU BÉLAIR-MONANGE PREMIER GRAND CRU CLASSÉ Château Bélair-Monange traces its origins back to Roman times.
 Situated at the highest point of Saint-Émilion's famed limestone plateau, it has long been considered one of the region's very best crus.
 By 1850 it was ranked by Cocks & Feret as the leading wine of Saint-Émilion, a position it held well into the twentieth century. Établissements Jean-Pierre Moueix purchased the iconic Château in 2008 and immediately undertook extensive renovations of the vineyard, winery, underground quarries, and château in order to restore the cru to its rightful historic status.
 In 2012, Château Magdelaine, a contiguous Premier Grand Cru Classé acquired by Jean-Pierre Moueix in 1952, was merged into Château Bélair-Monange.
 The name 'Monange,' in addition to its literal translation, 'my angel,' was the maiden name of Jean-Pierre Moueix's mother, Anne-Adèle, the first Moueix woman to call Saint-Émilion her home.
 Château Bélair-Monange combines the terroirs of the most privileged sites of Saint-Émilion.
 The limestone from the central plateau parcels offers freshness, minerality, and delicate, lingering aromatics, while the dense, blue clay of the slopes provides intensity, length, and a unique elegance to the wine.
-2009 VINTAGE " Patience, patience, Patience dans l'azur!
-Chaque atome de silence Est la chance d'un fruit mûr ! " (Paul Valéry, 1922) 2009 stands out as a year with almost perfect weather conditions.
-After a cold winter, the wet spring resulted in rapid flowering at the end of June.
-A warm, sunny summer (equal to that of 2005) followed, and the sunshine remained consistent during September, aside from a short spell of rain interrupting the harvest.
-Harvest took place from October 2nd to 6th.
-"One of the greatest vintages of the last 60 years, and already a benchmark for its power and natural concentration" - Christian Moueix
+2019 VINTAGE " The summer vaster than the empire " - Saint-John PERSE After a mild winter, spring alternated between sun and rain.
+Narrowly escaping a frost on April 13th, it was the rain in early June that first influenced the vintage.
+Indeed, the flowering suffered as a result and Merlot grapes counted an average of just 120 berries (instead of 200 usually).
+Confirming global warming trends, the summer was exceptionally sunny and warm, just missing the historic record for hours of sunshine set in 2018.
+Saint-Émilion was spared from the hydric stress that set in as early as mid-July in some areas thanks to its limestone soils.
+Happily, we received gentle, favorable rain on July 26th (1.3 inches) that set off a quick and even veraison.
+This moment marked the qualitative turn of the vintage.
+At the end of August, Merlot grapes weighed 1.2 grams on average (instead of 1.5 grams in a normal vintage), heralding exceptional concentration but low yields: -10% in Saint-Émilion.
+Graced by fine weather, we harvested optimally ripe grapes at Château Bélair-Monange from September 19th until October 3rd.